usnistgov/FIPS201/_Appendix/oid.md

 - FALSE if, at the time of credential issuance, the subject's background investigation has been completed and successfully adjudicated.

-The PIV NACI indicator (background investigation indicator) extension is identified by the id-piv-NACI object identifier.
+The PIV background investigation indicator extension is identified by the id-piv-NACI object identifier.
 The syntax for this extension is defined by the following ASN.1 module.

 ```